dex4er/perl-Exception-Base/README.md

 There are two scenarios for ["eval" in perlfunc](http://search.cpan.org/perldoc?perlfunc#eval) block: success or failure.
 Success scenario should have no penalty on speed.
-Failure scenario is usually more complex to handle and can be significally slower.
+Failure scenario is usually more complex to handle and can be significantly slower.

 Any other code than simple `if ($@)` is really slow and shouldn't be used if speed is important.
 It means that any module which provides try/catch syntax